Unlocking Keyword Commercial Intent for Better SEO Results: A Comprehensive Guide

 Keyword Commercial Intent: A Definition

 If you want to sell something, you have commercial intent.
-In terms of keyword ideas, if a keyword has commercial intent, then it is being used to search for something purchasable.
+Regarding keyword ideas, if a keyword has commercial intent, it is being used to search for something purchasable.

 Commercial intent often but not always carries some urgency with it.
 Paying customers don’t generally use commercial intent keywords unless they intend to buy soon.